FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 This one is all down to personal preference, Moxettes.
 Some people like the convenience and discretion of tampons (in that you generally can’t feel/see you're wearing them - also, they make swimming whilst on your period heaps easier) but others prefer a pad as it sits outside the body.
 Your body, your period, your choice.

 Do pads or tampons expire?

 Unlike food products or medicines, tampons and pads aren’t perishable – though they do expire, eventually – most often due to being kept in moist environments like bathrooms.
-As a general rule of thumb, we suggest using your Moxie tampons within three years of purchase, and Moxie pads or liners within five years of purchase.
+As a general rule of thumb, we suggest using your Moxie tampons within five years of purchase, and Moxie pads or liners within three years of purchase.

 Can I flush tampons or pads down the toilet?

 Nope, definitely not – you should only be flushing pee, poo, or loo paper.
 Tampons and pads can seriously clog pipes and end up in our waterways.
 We suggest disposing of them thoughtfully, like wrapping them in loo paper and placing them in a sanitary bin, if there’s one available – if not, wrap them well and put them in a regular bin.

 Tampons are most commonly made with rayon or cotton fibres, with or without a polyester/polyethylene ‘cover’.
 Moxie tampons are made with rayon fibres with a polyester/polyethylene cover and a cotton string, and Moxie Organics tampons are made with an organic cotton core, a polyester/polyethylene cover and an organic cotton string.

 Are organic or non-organic products better for you?